shengcanxu/canoSpeech/README.md

 NaturalTTS is revised from NaturalSpeech2 and change the Diffusion to Flow

+use wavenet and attention.
+As descripted in Figure 4 in NaturalSpeech2 paper, but change a little bit.
+    the changes is:
+        1. keep the flow architecture from VITS
+        2. wrape the wavenet, add attention and FiLM to it, as description in Figure 4

 # get dataset and process
 1. VCTK: run download/VCTK.py